bbauska/W3Cx-5of5/README.md

 doing that.
 Like that, you will see some live preview of what I&apos;m doing.
-I&apos;m using &quot;jsbin.com&quot;, and I will work on the HTML part of the editor, and you will see in the output part the results of what I&apos;m doing. **JSBin** created for me a first template.
+I&apos;m using &quot;jsbin.com&quot;, and I will work on the HTML part of the editor, and you will see in the output part the results of what I&apos;m doing. <b>JSBin</b> created for me a first template.
 Most common HTML5 starts with &lt;!DOCTYPE html&gt;, that tells the browser that the file is going to render will be an HTML5 file.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->